-- 6% of the cost of the Energy Property ("Base Rate"). - Can scale up to 30% of cost ("Bonus Rate") if project pays prevailing wages and meets apprenticeship requirements for the duration of the project's "construction." - o Except for microturbines: 2% "Base Rate" and 10% "Bonus Rate." - "Small solar" and other projects that generate less than one MW of electricity can qualify at the 30% "Bonus Rate" even if they do not meet wage and apprenticeship standards. - Credit amount increased by 2% if project meets "domestic content requirements" (i.e., iron, steel, manufactured products are made in the USA).
-See also IRS Notice 2023-38 (May 12, 2023) - o Boost to 10% if prevailing wage/apprenticeship standards are met. - Credit amount increased by 2% if project is located in an "energy community" (i.e., Brownfield site, census tract [or immediately adjacent tract] where a coal mine closed after Dec.
+- 6% of the cost of the Energy Property ("Base Rate"). - Can scale up to 30% of cost ("Bonus Rate") if project pays prevailing wages and meets apprenticeship requirements for the duration of the project's "construction." - o Except for microturbines: 2% "Base Rate" and 10% "Bonus Rate." - "Small solar" and other projects that generate less than one MW of electricity can qualify at the 30% "Bonus Rate" even if they do not meet wage and apprenticeship standards. - Credit amount can be increased by 2%/10% if project meets "domestic content requirements" (i.e., materials are made in the USA). - Credit amount can be increased by 2%/10% if project is located in an "energy community" (i.e., Brownfield site, census tract [or immediately adjacent tract] where a coal mine closed after Dec.
 31, 1999, or coal-fired electric plant was retired after Dec.
 31, 2009).
-See also IRS.
-Notice 2023-29 - o Boost to 10% if prevailing wage/apprenticeship standards are met.